Madhurb21/Cube_dash/README.md

-# Cube_dash
+# Red Dash
 A 2D runner-platformer game made using Unity and C#.
+The game can be played here: [Red Dash](https://madritb.itch.io/dash)